danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 You know you want the answer, but what should you pass as an argument?
 A reasonable guess might be an object, but as the parameters weren't documented, you have no idea which properties to try.
 Usually this involves hunting around the codebase for other calls to this function to use as examples, or worse, reading the entire function body to see which properties are accessed.

 This problem doesn't exist when you use type annotations and a static type checker.
-Your editor will let you know exactly which properties are required, which are optional and the type of each one.
+Your editor will let you know exactly which properties are required, which are optional, and the type of each one.

-It's absolutely true that you don't _need_ a type checker for smaller projects, but once you've spent any significant time using them, going back to untyped JavaScript is worse than [listening to Vogon poetry](https://en.wikipedia.org/wiki/Vogon#Poetry).
+It's absolutely true that you don't _need_ a type checker for smaller projects, but once you spend any significant time using them, going back to untyped JavaScript is worse than listening to [Vogon poetry](https://en.wikipedia.org/wiki/Vogon#Poetry).
 I'll be damned if I have to give up type safety for my small projects.

 TypeScript actually exposes a large subset of its functionality through [JSDoc annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) that work in JavaScript files, and you can ship these same files to a browser without a build step.